lsst-it/ittn-026/index.rst

 Data center
 ===========

-I will give a little explanation as to what we have inside the datacenter.
+On the following document, I will provide an explanation as to what we have inside the datacenter.

 We currently have 2 rack rows known as row A and row B.